SchemaPlus/schema_validations/README.md

 ## How do I know what it did?
 If you're curious (or dubious) about what validations SchemaValidations defines, you can check the log file.
-For every assocation that SchemaValidations defines, it generates an debug entry such as
+For every assocation that SchemaValidations defines, it generates a debug entry in the log such as

     [schema_validations] Article.validates_length_of :title, :allow_nil=>true, :maximum=>50